tolgayan/cookiecutter-allpurpose-minimal-python/README.md

 # cookiecutter-allpurpose-minimal-python

 A simple cookiecutter template for general-purpose python projects.
-It is most suitable for simple fastapi and data science projects, but I believe this template is suitable for many projects, maybe with some little tweaks.
+I believe this template is useful for many tasks, or it can be made useful with some little tweaks.